anupriaa/Taggit/README.md

 Taggit is similar to several other apps out there that essentially serve as virtual diaries or scrap books.
 Apps like evernote and pocket serve as repositories of your digital lives and allow both tagging and searching.
 However taggit attempts to take this one step further through automatic contextualizing and keywords linking.
 It also aims to serve a different end purpose: more than just an online directory for content that the user himself organizes, it is meant to be a dumping ground for random moments from day to day life that are sorted and managed transparently.

+With Taggit, you can save all the websites you like only with a click.
+Just follow these easy steps:
+<li>Signup and Login</li>
+<li>Add the Taggit! bookmarklet to your favourute browser.</li>
+<li>Then, just click on the bookmarklet, when you want to save a website.</li>
+<li>And later search your saved websites with keywords from the keyword cloud, we build just for you.</li>
+<li>Or you can take a look at all your links by going to My Links.</li>

 <b>This Application uses the following technologies:</b>
 - <a href="https://www.playframework.com/">Play Framework 2.3.8</a>
 - <a href="http://getbootstrap.com/2.3.2/">Twitter Bootstrap</a>